How to Watch the NBA on Wednesday: TV Channel, Game Times and Odds

 Vegas Odds and Betting Lines

-The Cavaliers go on the road to face the Thunder on Wednesday at 8:00 PM ET.
+The Cavaliers look to pull of an away win at the Trail Blazers on Wednesday at 10:00 PM ET.

 How to Watch